Tips & Tricks

 Monthly Habits (15 minutes)

-- 2.Clean hard-to-reach areas like around the bridge, tailpiece, and control cavity.
+• 2.Clean hard-to-reach areas around the bridge, tailpiece, and control cavity.

 Seasonal Habits (30 minutes)